sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [C9.io](https://c9.io) : Your development environment, in the cloud
 - [Github Gist](https://gist.github.com) : Instantly share code, notes, and snippets.
 - [Coder](https://coder.com) : A Web-based development environment using Visual Studio Code as a code editor
+- [30 Seconds of Code](https://www.30secondsofcode.org/) : A Website with useful snippets of JS, CSS, React, Python.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>